omeid/conex/README.md

 ## Why?

 Integration tests are very good value, they're easy to write and help you catch bugs in a more realistic environment and with most every service and database avaliable as a Docker Container, docker is a great option to run your service dependencies in a clear state.
-Conex is here to make it simpler.
+Conex is here to make it simpler by taking care of the following tasks:

+- starting containers
+- automatically creating uniqe names to avoid conflicts
+- deleting containers
+- pull or check images before running tests

+On top of that, Conex providers a driver convention to simplify code reuse across projects.

 ## How?